 NFC (Near Field Communication): No

-The Orbi system is a wifi system not a modem/router.
+The Orbi system is a wifi system, not a modem/router.
 You will need a separate either ADSL modem or cable router to actually connect to the internet.
 Chances are that the box you have is already fulfilling that function as well as wifi so you will need to switch exactly what it’s doing.
-If you’re not sure about this look up the the exact model of your current unit on Google and there are likely to be instructions available for switching it between modem and hub modes.
-The Orbi will also not boost your internet connection in any way – if you’ve a slow connection increasing the speed of your wifi won’t make a significant difference to your surfing although increasing the range might be a help.
+If you’re not sure about this look up the exact model of your current unit on Google and there are likely to be instructions available for switching it between modem and hub modes.
+The Orbi will also not boost your internet connection in any way – if you have a slow connection increasing the speed of your wifi won’t make a significant difference to your surfing although increasing the range might be a help.

 Netgear is a very well known American network technology manufacturer.
 You probably know them best for their home hubs and wifi routers, but they’re a major supplier to industry as well and make a range of network-connected devices like NAS (Network Hard Disks), firewalls and security cameras.
 They were set up in 1996 and have just over a thousand employees spread around the world.
 We reviewed their Arlo Q camera last month and gave it a recommended rating.